jakazmie/AIDays/DataScientistTrack/README.md

 ## Pre-requisties

 You will use Azure Data Science Virtual Machine as your development environment for Azure ML service labs.
 You will use Azure Databricks workspace for Azure Databricks labs.
+To set up the prequisties you need:
+- An Azure subscription with enough credits - TBD
+- Chrome browser

 ### To set up Azure Data Science Virtual Machine
-## To set up Azure Data Science Virtual Machine

 1. Follow the below link to provision Data Science Virtual Machine.
    - Create a new resource group for your VM